 Volunteering at the Guild in General

 - Program and Workshops We are always looking for ideas for speakers you may have seen online or in person and techniques or art forms you would like to learn more about in workshops.
 This team selects our speakers and coordinates all the arrangements. and hosts them at the meetings including a Q&A session.
+The Guild also plans additional programming for members that requires support from a wider base of volunteers and small committees to plan and oversee – currently this includes Virtual Tuesdays and International Quilting Day; in previous years the guild has also participated in sew alongs.
+Keen to expand our programming offerings?
+We are always open to new ideas from members who are energized to organize them.

 - At our Membership table in the lobby, volunteers are available to answer questions and welcome new members and guests